connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 # ESLINT > AIRBNB > PRETTIER > VS CODE

-This guide is a step-by-step walkthrough for setting up a Javascript (or _JS_) linting workflow.
+This guide is a step-by-step walkthrough for setting up a Javascript linting workflow.
 I work exclusively on MacOS (10.15 Catalina), so your mileage may vary on Linux and Windows.
-The focus is on vanilla, browser-based Javascript, but it includes some coverage for [React](#react) and jQuery as well.
+The focus is on vanilla, browser-based Javascript, but it includes some coverage for [React](https://reactjs.org/).

 **The goal:**
 1. Install [ESLint](https://eslint.org/) locally, which will check our code for style and structural errors.
 1. Set the [AirBnB Style Guide](https://github.com/airbnb/javascript) as our default ruleset.
 1. Install either [Prettier](https://prettier.io/) or [this fork](https://github.com/btmills/prettier) of Prettier to enable powerful auto-formatting whenever we save a JS file.
 1. Integrate ESLint and Prettier into VS Code so that all formatting work can be handled directly within the editor.

-If I've made any mistakes, as I'm sure I have, please feel free to [submit a pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) or [raise an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue).
-If you follow everything listed in here and it still won't work (and you're on Mac), just get in touch and I'll do my best to help you troubleshoot.
+If I've made any mistakes, as I'm sure I have, please feel free to [submit a pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) or [raise an issue](https://github.com/connorrose/Web-Dev-Workflow-Guide-For-Beginners/issues).
+If you follow everything listed here and it still won't work (and you're on Mac), just get in touch and I'll do my best to help you troubleshoot.

 ## GETTING STARTED

-**[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) was my original inspiration.** After spending time in VS Code with that setup, I've made some changes to stay closer to [AirBnB's style guide docs](https://github.com/airbnb/javascript) while adding additional context.
+**[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) was my original inspiration.** After spending time in VS Code with that setup, I've made some changes to stay closer to AirBnB's [style guide docs](https://github.com/airbnb/javascript) while adding additional context.
 If you just want a list of the install commands without any explanation, see the **[TLDR version](./TLDR-eslint.md)**.

-In this guide, **terminal commands will always be on their own line, pre-fixed with a $ sign.** Don't include the **$** when typing the command in the terminal; it's used here only to indicate _this is a terminal command you should enter_.
+_**Please note:**_ terminal commands will always be on their own line, pre-fixed with a $ sign.
+Don't include the **$** when typing the command in the terminal; it's used here only to indicate _"this is a terminal command you should enter"_.

-This guide focuses exclusively on using ESLint & Prettier within VS Code, rather than _via_ the [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface).
-If you're not yet comfortable using VS Code, [@seyitaintkim's VS Code write-up](https://github.com/seyitaintkim/VS-Code) is a good primer; check that out before continuing here.
-You can stop at a few different points, depending on how sophisicated you want your set-up to be:
+This guide focuses exclusively on using ESLint & Prettier within VS Code, rather than via the [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface).
+You can stop the install process at a few different points, depending on how sophisicated you want your set-up to be:

-- **Step 0 to 2** will give you a working ESLint set-up within VS Code.
+- **Steps 0 to 2** will give you a working ESLint set-up within VS Code.
-- Continuing to **Step 3** will add additional auto-formatting _via_ Prettier.
+- Continuing with **Step 3** will add additional auto-formatting via Prettier.
 - Finally, **Step 4** provides additional configuration options for tailoring ESLint to your particular needs and preferences.

 **PREREQUISITES**

 - **Basic command line skills:** You can mostly copy-paste the commands in this guide, but knowing how to `cd / ls / etc`, as well as understanding _flags_ (like `<command> --help`), will be a plus.
 See [this guide](./Command-Line.md) for more info.
 - **VS Code basics:** I'm assuming that you're already using VS Code, and that you understand the basics of how to navigate around it.
-If not, read [Sey's guide](https://github.com/seyitaintkim/VS-Code) first.
+If you're not yet comfortable using VS Code, [@seyitaintkim's VS Code write-up](https://github.com/seyitaintkim/VS-Code) is a good primer; check that out before continuing here.
 - **_npm_ installed & up-to-date:** If you're not sure if you have npm installed, type `npm --version` into your terminal and hit enter.
 If you see a number, it's already installed.
-If not, follow [this link](https://www.npmjs.com/get-npm) to install Node & npm. ([A similar tool](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)) called **_npx_** should be installed automatically with npm.
+If not, follow [this link](https://www.npmjs.com/get-npm) to install Node & npm.
+[A similar tool](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) called **_npx_** should be installed automatically with npm.
 To confirm, enter `npx -v` and look for the version number.
 If you'd like a little background on what exactly npm _is_, see the [notes](#a-few-words-on-npm) below.
-- **Terminology - _Linter_:** A _linter_ is a program that parses your source code to detect syntax errors or styling inconsistencies.
+- **Terminology => _Linter_:** A _linter_ is a program that parses your source code to detect syntax errors or styling inconsistencies.
 Linters are useful for making sure multiple developers can work on a shared project in a consistent code style with as few errors as possible.
 ESLint is a powerful configurable linter.
 Prettier, by contrast, is a narrowly-focused _code formatter_ that auto-fixes many style issues.
 It works by taking an [AST representation](https://blog.buildo.io/a-tour-of-abstract-syntax-trees-906c0574a067) of your code and re-printing it according to predefined & opinionated style rules.
 (For a bit more info on Prettier's design principles & under-the-hood implementation, see [this blog post](https://jlongster.com/A-Prettier-Formatter)).

 ## STEP 0: Picking a folder

-All of the commands below should be executred while in a single folder in your terminal, unless otherwise indicated.
+All of the commands below should be executed while in a single folder in your terminal, unless otherwise indicated.
 Whatever folder you pick for this installation will then contain your installed packages and configuration files.
 ESLint will be available to other files within that folder, as well as to files within any sub-folders.
 For example, I've set up my _Software Immersive_ workspace along this path:

 `~/Desktop/Coding/Course-Name/Immersive`